-Since then he has written several plays, including Educating Rita (1981), about a working-class woman who decides to study English with the Open University and Shirley Valentine (1988), a housewife who becomes transformed after a holiday in Greece.
-Both plays were made into films from Willy Russell’s own screenplays starring Julie Walters and Pauline Collins respectively, each winning an Oscar nomination, as did the author for best screenplay.
+Since then he has written several plays, including Educating Rita (1981), about a working-class woman who decides to study English with the Open University, and Shirley Valentine (1988), about a housewife who becomes transformed after a holiday in Greece.
+Both plays were made into films from Willy Russell’s own screenplays, starring Julie Walters and Pauline Collins respectively, each actress winning an Oscar nomination, as did the author for best screenplay for Educating Rita.
 He has also written plays for television, including the well-received Our Day Out (1984).

 In 2000, Willy Russell published his first novel, The Wrong Boy.
 It is currently being adapted for television.
 He lives and works in Liverpool.

 Willy Russell’s Rita and Shirley Valentine are two of the most memorable creations of recent decades.